thhessmilefr/smile-magento-elasticsearch/doc/install.md

 ./install-es.sh cluster_name node1.fqdn:9200 node2.fqdn:9200 node3.fqdn:9200
 ```

-One the installer have finished, you should be able to access the engine at this address : http://localhost:9200/_plugin/head.
+Once the installer have finished, you should be able to access the engine at this address : http://localhost:9200/_plugin/head.

 :angry_face: **The command should be run on every nodes.**

 > **What is the installer doing ?**
-> The installer proceed to ElasticSearch and all the required dependencies install from the ES official repositories.
+> The installer proceeds to ElasticSearch and all the required dependencies installation from the ES official repositories.
 >
 > It also applies configuration specifics :
 > * Unicast discorvery mode with list of nodes (usefull into firewalled environments)